kchan139/infra-healthcare/README.md

 * DigitalOcean firewall: allows SSH from all IPs, HTTP only from the load balancer
 * Custom SSH port with key-based authentication only
 * UFW firewall with additional port restrictions
+* VPC-private node communication
 * Nginx blocks sensitive endpoints
 * Docker secrets for credentials
 * No source code on server (container images only)

 **High Availability (sort of):**

-* 2 replicas per service with health checks
+* 3 replicas per service with health checks
 * Rolling updates with automatic rollback
 * Resource limits and reservations
 * Load balancer health monitoring

-* Limitation: only 1 node (budget constraints)
+**Limitations:**
+* Centralized logging not implemented due to time constraints
+* Single worker node due to budget constraints
+* Manual failover required for manager node
+* Basic health checks without detailed metrics